Creating inspiration, part 7: Define the first steps

 • And third, he told his people how he wanted them to behave emotionally“An army is a team.
 It lives, eats, sleeps, and fights as a team.
 This individual hero stuff is bullshit.”

-This seventh building block of creating inspiration defines the first steps and gives people the confidence to take the first stepWithout that, nothing changes.
+This seventh building block of creating inspiration gives people the confidence to take the first steps.
+And until that happens, nothing changes.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.